Get free access to

 Public entities, international organizations, non-profit organizations, pension funds and investments funds that are main parent entities are excluded from the application of top-up tax.

-The members of the same group from the Slovak Republic might agree on the fulfillment of their obligations by only one of them, or under certain circumstances, by the main parent company.
+The members of the same group from the Slovak Republic might agree on the fulfilment of their obligations by only one of them, or under certain circumstances, by the main parent company.

 All other individuals are treated as non-residents.